 - Evaluating their performance.

 Agreements and other related documents need to be updated from time to time.
-Upgrading contracts helps in the smooth functioning of the organization.
-If there are a large number of vendors involved it becomes an exhausting task to review and update each one of the contract.
+Upgrading contracts helps the organization to function smoothly.
+If there are a large number of vendors involved, it becomes an exhausting task to review and update each one of the contracts.

-Vendor Management Software (VMS) is a computer-based software.
-It was developed to increase efficiency and reduce flaws in manual vendor management systems.
+Management Software (VMS) is a computer-based software.
+It was developed to increase efficiency and reduce flaws in manual management systems.

 Furthermore, finding potential vendors and maintaining their records manually is difficult.
 However, a good VMS in place can ensure that you meet and contact the right vendor.
 Also, it helps in the proper management of the vendors and other related compliances.